Radhika-Envision/Upmark/doc/backup.md

     pg_dump --format custom --blobs --file "local_dump-${TODAY}.psql"
 ```

-To restore a backup from today (be very careful not when running these commands
+To restore a backup from today (be very careful when running these commands
 on the production database):

 ```